 Does Exabeam monitor AI agents as insiders?

-Does Exabeam map Lateral Movement to the MITRE ATT&CK® framework?
+Does Exabeam map lateral movement to the MITRE ATT&CK® framework?

 What makes Exabeam different from SIEM or EDR tools for insider threat detection?